Start the New Year with a Clean Slate – How to Remove an Old Warrant

 • The payment of restitution, if any, would be in the best interests of the alleged victim or the State of Florida

 Our office can draft detailed, persuasive correspondence that highlights these issues and points out the achievements or personal growth of our client since the case was first filed.
 The State often takes into consideration a person’s law-abiding behavior since the incident in question.
 In addition to this, it’s important to offer to make good on any financial obligations, restitution, or fines and costs that may still be outstanding.
 If we can secure the State’s agreement to resolve the case in this way, it is NOT necessary for our client to return to the State of Florida or have any further court appearances.
-Resolving the case in this way is invaluable because it allows our client to remain in a stable living and employment situation and not disrupt their life by coming to Florida to turn themselves in.
+Resolving the case in this way is invaluable because it allows our clients to remain in a stable living and employment situation and not disrupt their life by coming to Florida to turn themselves in.

 Have an Attorney Encourage a Judge to Withdraw Your Warrant